Category Archives: Recipes

 Wine pairing:

-Sauvignon Blan is a great match for the red bell pepper flavor.
+Sauvignon Blanc is a great match for the red bell pepper flavor.
 The combination is enhanced by goat cheese, should you use it.

 Next Post